newrelic-experimental/learn-labs-advance-your-nrql/lab-01/readme.md

 WITH aparse('a=dog b=cat c=fox', 'a=* b=* c=*') AS (attrA,attrB,attrC)
 ```

-The capture equivaent of this is:
+The capture equivalent of this is:

 ```
 FROM Log WITH  capture('a=dog b=cat c=fox', r'a=(?<attrA>.*?)=(?<attrB>.*?)=(?<attrC>.*?)')  select attrA,attrB,attrC,message LIMIT 10